blcooley/weather-challenge/README.md

-TODO:
+# Brian Cooley's Implementation of the One Drop Android Coding Challenge

+# Explanation of Architecture

+# Screenshots

+# Future Work
-- Better error message handling than Toast
+* Better error message handling than Toast
-- Images
+* Images for weather (Clear/Partly Cloudy/etc.)
-- Graph for forecast
+* Graph for forecast
-- Add repository and/or storage for offline use
+* Add repository and database/file storage for offline use
+* Provide common cities as options using a HashMap that has keys that are city names and values of Lat/Long
+* Use location to fetch weather
+* Check for network status
+* Unit tests
+* UI tests

 # One Drop Android Coding Challenge